Pythm/ad-Lightwand/info.md

 Each of the different light types can have multiple <b>-lights</b> as lists with the lights / switches.
 Each set containing the same settings including automations, motions, modes, lux on/off/constraints and conditions.

 ### MQTTLights
-Tested with [zigbee2mqtt](https://www.zigbee2mqtt.io/).
+Developed for [zigbee2mqtt](https://www.zigbee2mqtt.io/).
 There you can control everything from switches to dimmers and RGB lights to Philips Hue.
 Just define light_data with the brightness, color, effect you want to control.
 Check your zigbee2mqtt for what your light supports.
 Brightness is set in range 1-255.
 <br>
-<br>Is beeing testet with [zwaveJsUi](https://github.com/zwave-js/zwave-js-ui?tab=readme-ov-file#readme).
-I will only test switches and dimmable light.
+<br>Can be used with [zwaveJsUi](https://github.com/zwave-js/zwave-js-ui?tab=readme-ov-file#readme).
+Only tested with switches and dimmable light.
 Brigtness is set with 'value' in range 1 to 99.
 <br>
 <br>Mqtt light names are full topics for targets excluding /set, case sensitive.
 <br>Zigbee2mqtt should be something like: zigbee2mqtt/YourLightName